HamzaWahed/trees/README.md

 ```

 ## T-Test
 The plot.py script also contains a scipy t-test function.
-To run it, simply call the stat_test function in the main
+To run it, simply call the stat_test function in the plot
-function with the specified significance value.
+function with the runtime arrays for Van Emde Boas and Splay trees along with the specified significance value.